Organize. Educate. Advocate.

 Sending a quick thank you note to the office thanking them for meeting with you can also go a long way.

-If you take a photo, please share it with other RPCVs to encourage them to follow your example.
+Take a photo of your meeting and share it with NPCA and other RPCVs to encourage them to follow your example.

 How to Lead the Meeting